SPACE HABITAT R&D

 TESSERAE: Exhibition Pavilion

-To enable the next generations of human spaceflight, we must design space habitats that promote scalable, sustainable life in space.
-At the core of Aurelia’s R&D work is the recognition that the current model of space construction and assembly – comprising small, rigid cylinders designed for utility – does not fully support the flourishing space community we wish to see.
+At the core of Aurelia’s R&D work is the recognition that the current model of space construction and assembly – comprising small, rigid cylinders designed for utility – does not fully support the flourishing space ecosystem we wish to see.

 The interior of the TESSERAE Space Habitat Pavilion features a series of functional tiles and installations designed to take advantage of the unique affordances of microgravity.